AmirSolt/Unity-Polytube/README.md

 ### [Optional] `--api-key "<Key>"`

 **Description:**
-Sets the API key used for authentication with the upload endpoint.
+Sets the API key used for authentication with the cloud storage endpoint.
 **Details:**
 * Currently it only works with [polytube.io](https://polytube.io) cloud storage.
 **Example:**